 Increasing Island Food Storage

 The warehouse will include 4,495 square feet of storage space, as well as a loading dock, small office for warehouse workers and a 13-space parking lot.
+Warehouse resin flooring was installed for easier cleaning and maintenance.
 The facility will be located in the currently vacant 19,182-square-foot lot next to Atlas Hardware on Alohi Street across from FMC’s current warehouse and storefront.
 The property was purchased by the Egusas in 2005.

 Egusa said no start date for construction has yet been set, but once the project begins, it can be completed in three to four months.

 Egusa said when barge company Young Brothers (YB) first discussed reducing deliveries to Molokai in 2006, it got him thinking about the need to increase storage space.